 Eric M. Glover

-Eric M. Glover is an assistant professor adjunct at David Geffen School of Drama at Yale University, where he practices dramaturgy and dramatic criticism.
-Glover is the author of African American Perspectives in Musical Theatre (London: Methuen Drama, 2024), where he reads notable works by and about Black people from Pauline Elizabeth Hopkins to Stew closely.
-Additional writing either appears or is forthcoming in Milestones in Musical Theatre (London: Routledge, 2023), program materials, Sondheim from the Side, and Theater magazine.
-Glover is a contributing editor for Theater magazine, a member of the editorial board and a peer reviewer for Studies in Musical Theatre, and he serves on the board for Yale Cabaret.
-Glover has been elected secretary of the American Society for Theatre Research and he takes office in 2023 at the 2023 ASTR Annual Conference.
-As a past recipient of the Mellon Mays Undergraduate Fellowship at The Andrew W. Mellon Foundation, it is important to Glover that a life of the mind be accessible to marginalized groups.
-2021 George Pierce Baker Award Winner for Excellence; 2022 Raymond Plank Drama Residency at Ucross Foundation; 2023 Edward Alexander Bouchet Graduate Honor Society Inductee.
+Eric M. Glover is an Associate Professor Adjunct at David Geffen School of Drama at Yale University, where he practices dramaturgy and dramatic criticism.
+Glover is the author of African American Perspectives in Musical Theater (London: Methuen Drama, 2024), where he reads notable works by and about Black people—from Pauline Elizabeth Hopkins to Stew—closely.
+Glover is a coeditor of “Manifestos for Black Theater, Then and Now” (2025) in Theater History Studies, where he cointroduces the special section’s topic.
+Essays in book collections, journal articles, reviews, and other pieces either appear or are forthcoming in Annual Magazine, Fifty Key Figures in Queer US Theater, the Journal of American Drama and Theater, Milestones in Musical Theater, Modern Drama, program materials, the Sondheim Review, Studies in Musical Theater, TDR, Theater, Theater Journal, Troubling Traditions, and WILL POWER!
+Glover has served as a production dramaturg at DGSD, Yale Cabaret, Yale’s Binger Center for New Theatre, and for Harrison David Rivers’ The Salvagers (Yale Repertory Theatre, New Haven, 2023), among others.
+Glover has been awarded the inaugural DGSD Distinguished Teaching Prize for Assistant and Associate Professors Adjunct that recognizes excellence in mentoring at his rank.
+As a past recipient of the Mellon Mays Undergraduate Fellowship at The Andrew W. Mellon Foundation, it is important to Glover that the life of the mind be accessible to marginalized groups.
+2021 George Award for Excellence Winner; 2022 Ucross Raymond Plank Drama Residency; 2023 Bouchet Graduate Honor Society Inductee; 2023-2024 Yale RITM Faculty Fellows Program.
+Photo © T. Charles Erickson, 2023.